nokia-eda/terraform-provider-notifiers-v1/docs/data-sources/cluster_notifier.md

 Optional:

-- `exclude` (List of String) A list of alarm excludes for this Notifier, matching the 'kind' field within alarms.
+- `exclude` (List of String) A list of alarm excludes for this Notifier, matching the 'type' field within alarms.
 If a source matches both the 'sources' and 'excludes' lists, it will be excluded.
 For example, 'InterfaceMemberDown'.
-- `include` (List of String) A list of alarms that this Notifier will listen to, matching the 'kind' field within alarms.
+- `include` (List of String) A list of alarms that this Notifier will listen to, matching the 'type' field within alarms.
 Including all alarms is indicated using the '*' wildcard.
 For example, 'InterfaceDown'.
 - `namespaces` (List of String) Namespaces to consider when selecting alarms for this Notifier.